l1a/dog/README.md

     -t, --type=TYPE          Type of the DNS record being queried (A, MX, NS...)
     -n, --nameserver=ADDR    Address of the nameserver to send packets to --class=CLASS            Network class of the DNS record being queried (IN, CH, HS)

-### Sending options

-    --edns=SETTING           Whether to OPT in to EDNS (disable, hide, show) --txid=NUMBER            Set the transaction ID to a specific value -Z=TWEAKS                Set uncommon protocol-level tweaks

 ### Protocol options